 Rule 303b.
 (1) After full approval has been granted under R 338.10303a, a sponsoring agency shall submit a comprehensive self-study report every 8 years for a non-accredited program or at the designated reporting times directed by the national accrediting organization for accredited programs.
-The report must include all of the following information for all of the years since the last self-study report was approved by the board.
+The report must include all the following information for all of the years since the last self-study report was approved by the board.

 - (a) History of sponsoring agency.

 - (b) Philosophy.

 - (c) Conceptual framework.

 - (d) Curriculum to include end of program student learning outcomes and course student learning outcomes.

 - (e) Course descriptions and outlines.

 - (f) Signed clinical contracts or letters of commitment for clinical placements.

 - (g) Evaluation methods and tools.

 - (h) Program outcomes.

 - (i) Director and faculty credentials.

-- (j) Student policies and support services.
+- (i) Student policies and support services.

-- (2) A program may submit a letter of accreditation or reaccreditation from a nationally recognized accrediting organization of nursing education programs instead of a self-study report prepared for the board.
-The schedule for submission of a self-study report for accredited programs must follow the schedule of the nationally recognized accrediting
+- (2) An accredited program may submit a letter of accreditation or reaccreditation, from a nationally recognized accrediting organization of nursing education programs as defined in R 338.10303d, instead of submitting a self-study report prepared for the board if the accrediting body found no deficiencies that require a submission of a supplemental report to the accrediting body.
+If deficiencies were found that require a follow-up visit, the program shall submit the entire self-study prepared for the accrediting body along with any follow-up reports mandated by the accrediting body.
+The schedule for submission of a self-study report for accredited programs must follow the schedule of the nationally recognized accrediting organization.
+The accreditation letter must include documentation of decisions, deficiencies, and recommendations from the accrediting organization and be submitted to the board within 1 month following receipt of the nationally recognized accrediting organization's final decision on accreditation of the nursing education program.
+The board may request further documentation regarding accreditation from the

-organization.
-The accreditation letter must include documentation of decisions and recommendations from the accrediting organization and be submitted to the board within 1 month following receipt of the nationally recognized accrediting organization's decision on accreditation of the nursing education program.
-The board may request further documentation regarding accreditation from the sponsoring agency.
+sponsoring agency.
 Programs that have accreditation date changes shall notify the board of nursing to determine a submission date.